 Stakeholders, company directors, and development teams should all feel motivated by the strategic direction that the product manager sets.

 Obviously, communication is a big deal here.
-Which is why solid interpersonal skills are such a core component of a great PM.
+That is why solid interpersonal skills are such a core component of a great PM.

 Each team should be working towards bringing the best product it’s capable of to consumers.
 A missed update or crossed wires could cause mistakes, oversights, and delays.